 The Academy of Steel holds regular classes each week – on Wednesday and Friday nights in Cardiff and on Thursday nights in Caerphilly; all classes run from 8pm until 10pm.

-The majority of semesters draw inspiration from the work of Fiore dei Liberi and the many weapons detailed in Fior di Battaglia.
-However, other traditions are also touched upon, both to augment Fiore’s techniques as well as to give some experience of what may be encountered from other practitioners.
+The majority of semesters draw inspiration from the late medieval work of Fiore dei Liberi and the many weapons detailed in Fior di Battaglia.
+However, other traditions are also studied, both to augment Fiore’s techniques as well as to give some experience of what may be encountered from other practitioners.

 A particular focus within the Academy, and a favourite starting point for many students of HEMA is the longsword, one of the most celebrated weapons in history, literature and films.
 In addition we train techniques with other complimentary weapons including the rondel, a type of dagger used by a variety of people from merchants to knights in Europe during the late Middle Ages and the poleaxe, a long hafted weapon with a steel axe or hammer head designed to punch through the armour of knights and men at arms.

-We also study the sword and buckler with the primary source being the I.33 “Anonymous Tower” manuscript.
+We also study the sword and buckler with the primary source being the I.33 “Anonymous Tower” manuscript complimented by some of the later German masters.
 The buckler is a small shield that was far more widely used than most people realise, from the latter half of the Middle Ages through into the Renaissance.
 It was traditionally paired with a one handed sword such as a rapier or falchion – though the Academy typically favours the traditional “knightly” arming sword.

 Lessons begin with a short warm up (which is adapted to the fitness and capabilities of the participants).
 This is typically followed by structured demonstrations of wards and techniques.
 Academy members then practice the techniques and carry out pressure exercises to reinforce the skills.
 Sessions also including optional sparring and more extensive sparring days are held on a regular basis.